kubernetes-sigs/kustomize/releasing/README.md

 versionCmdConfig=v0.9.12 # EDIT THIS!
 ```

-Undraft the release on the [kustomize repo release page],
+Undraft the release on the [kustomize repo release page]:
-make sure the version number is what you expect.
+* Make sure the version number is what you expect.
+* Remove references to commits that aren't relevant to end users of this module (e.g. test commits, refactors).
+* Make sure each commit left in the release notes includes a PR reference.

 ## Release `api`